 VALUES The overall goal of the training program is to help fellows develop into professional clinical social workers who can think about, and integrate into their practice, the values and qualities that we have found to be essential to the field of clinical social work.
 These values include use of a multicultural lens, self-care, social […]

 Thanks for your interest in our fellowship program!
-We are recruiting 4 fellows for the cohort that will start 8/1/23.
+We are recruiting for 1 Fellow that will start 8/1/23.
 Although the posting below may indicate a closing date of 2/6/23, the position will close on 3/3/23.

 Please contact Amy Leach email@example.com if you have any questions.